 The course consists of eight weekly, highly structured classes.
-For each class, there is an accompanying script for instructors, power point presentation, quiz for students, and weekly coaching assignment (available in English and Spanish).
+Each class is comprised of an accompanying script for instructors, power point presentation, quiz for students, and weekly coaching assignment (available in English and Spanish).
 In addition to teaching basic diabetes knowledge, the course includes rigorous instruction on nutrition, healthy meal planning, physical activity, healthy weight maintenance, stress reduction, and developing partnerships with healthcare providers.
-The course emphasizes communication skills, problem solving techniques, and goal setting through action plans.
+Communication skills, problem solving techniques, and goal setting through action plans are also emphasized.

-The course is part of an ongoing Stanford research study that examines the effectiveness of the program by giving pre-tests to students before the first class and post-tests after the last class.
+The effect of the program is evalauted by giving pre-tests to students before the first class and post-tests after the last class.
 Based on the pilot work with this program, training adolescents to become diabetes self-management coaches for their diabetic family members appears to be a highly effective method for increasing diabetes awareness among adolescents.

 Each gift will support research in the development and evaluation of school based, health education programs that provide effective, sustainable, and reproducible benefit to students and families in under resourced communities.